JoshuaMartinMedia/FCCBSmallGroupHub/README.md

-# FCCB Small Groups Hub v3
+# FCCB Small Groups Hub v4

 A tiny Progressive Web App for small-group Bible reading schedules.

-## v3 upgrades
+## v4 upgrades

-- Updated all logos used for splash, homescreen, and main page to be official FCCB logo
+- Trying to fix the logo
 ## Uploading to GitHub Pages

 Replace the existing files in your GitHub repository with these files, then commit changes.